nickmi/CurrencyConverter/README.txt

 	Contact

-		If you have questions problems or suggestions, please contact nmich(at)hushmail.com
+		If you have questions problems or suggestions, please contact me.